 “The derivative of a function of a real variable measures the sensitivity to change of the output value with respect to a change in its input value.”

-Below, you will find the basic and advance derivative rules, which will help you understand the whole process of derivation.
+Below, you will find the basic and advanced derivative rules, which will help you understand the whole process of derivation.

 The derivative of any constant would be 0 in any case.